zoidz123/zoidz123.github.io/docs/creating-auctions.md

 # Creating Auctions

+The first step to selling / routing order flow to DFlow is creating order flow auctions through the DFlow Wallet Dashboard.

-Before routing orders to DFlow, you must have already created order flow auctions on DFlow.
-Each [order flow auction](order-flow-auction.md) is like a contract and represents a unique grade of order flow, as determined by a set of parameters.
+Each [order flow auction](order-flow-auction.md) is like a contract and represents a unique grade of order flow, as determined by a set of user-defined parameters.
 You have the flexibility to tranche user orders based on specific wants and needs.
 Market makers will view auction specs and submit bids in a first-price sealed-bid manner.

-The creation of order flow auctions is made intuitive by the DFlow Dashboard, which will be released upon the launch of its decentralized order flow markets.

 ## DFlow Dashboard